Trade Discounts Available

 Take a look at our rubber safety door seals with fin and plain or without fin.

-If you are replacing a rubber door seal for a garage, take a look at our step-by-step instructions on fitting a garage door seal.
+If you are looking to replace a garage door rubber seal, take a look at our step-by-step instructions on fitting a garage door seal.

 With any type of door seal, regular maintenance is a key factor in making sure they perform.
 You should regularly check your door seals for signs or wear and tear and indications that they are not performing properly such as letting in cold draughts or rainwater.
 Clearing excess dirt from your door seals and giving them a clean every so often will also help to ensure your rubber door seals last longer.